zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Bernadette asks Claude, “Why are you mumbling?”
 “To  mumble” (mumble) means to speak in a low, soft, difficult-to-underst and voice.
 When someone mumbles, they go [mumbles].
 It’s something that you r teenage son and daughter might do, especially if you’re asking them question s and they don’t really want to tell you the truth.
 They might mumble so they make it difficult for you to understand them.
 It’s sort of an insulting thing to  tell someone that he is mumbling.
 It means the person doesn’t know how to s peak properly or doesn’t want to speak properly.

 Claude says, “I’m not.
 I said, ‘What’s wrong with y our hearing?’”
 Your “hearing” (hearing) is your ability to understand sounds – the ability to use your ears to hear other things, other people.
 We talk about the five senses that a human has.
-The other four are sight, which involves your eyes;  taste, which involves your tongue; touch, which involves most of the outside o f your body, we could say; and smell, which involves your nose.
+The other four are sight, which involves your eyes;  taste, which involves your tongue; touch, which involves most of the outside of your body, we could say; and smell, which involves your nose.

 Now the joke here is that Claude was asking Bernade tte what was wrong with her hearing and she couldn’t hear him.
 Bernadette s ays, “Nothing is wrong with my hearing.
 You just need to speak up.”
 “To speak u p” is a two-word phrasal verb that can mean a couple of different things.
 He re it means to speak more loudly, to raise or increase the volume of your voi ce.
 “To speak up” can also mean to make your opinion known, especially when pe rhaps you disagree with the decision of your boss or someone in charge.